 This makes it safe to use these functions in the package() method of a conanfile.py when no\copy\source=True.

+'''

+from conans import tools

-tools.mkdir("mydir") # Creates mydir if it does not already exist tools.mkdir("mydir") # Does nothing
+tools.mkdir("mydir") # Creates mydir if it does not already exist

+tools.mkdir("mydir") # Does nothing

 tools.rmdir("mydir") # Deletes mydir

 tools.rmdir("mydir") # Does nothing

 '''

 • path (Required): Path to the directory.